-Students may earn free college credit through dual credit testing.
-Dual credit testing allows high school students who have completed specific high school courses that align with Volunteer State course to take end of course challenge exams to earn college credit.
-If students successfully pass the challenge exam with a grade of 70% of better, the credit will be transcribed on their college transcript.
+Dual Credit testing allows high school students who have completed specific high school courses that align with Vol State courses to take end-of-course challenge exams to earn college credit.
+If students successfully pass the challenge exam with a grade of 70% of better, the credit will be transcribed onto their Vol State college transcript.

 Career and Technical Education students who take the high school courses listed below may get college credits if they pass a test covering competencies from the matching college course.
-Students must apply and schedule a test date and time through the Office of K12 Partnerships.
-Dual Credits will transfer in most cases; check with your institution to find out its acceptance policy for college Dual Credits.
+In most cases, college credits earned through Dual Credit testing will transfer to other colleges and universities, but students must consult their transfer institution to discuss their policy for accepting credits earned through Dual Credit testing.

 |Eligible High School Courses||Vol State Courses and Credits|

 |Health Science Courses (any 2-3 courses)||AHC 115, Medical Terminology (3 credits)|

 |Marketing & Management (any 2 courses)||BUSN 2380, Principles of Marketing (3 credits)|